Updated March 15, 2023

 Below are the core components of Hadoop architecture:

-- Yarn: YARN stands for Yet another resource navigator which computing resources such as manages CPU and memory, scheduling of resource requests.
+- Yarn: YARN stands for Yet another resource navigator that computing resources such as manages CPU and memory, and scheduling of resource requests.

 Fig. Apache Hadoop Framework